Chronic myelogenous leukemia: Vaccination

 In 2005, encouraging but mixed results of vaccination were reported with the BCR/ABL1 p210 fusion protein in patients with stable disease, with GM-CSF as an adjuvant.

 Prognosis

-Before the advent of tyrosine kinase inhibitors, the median survival time for CML patients had been about 3–5 years from time of diagnosis.
+Before the advent of tyrosine kinase inhibitors, the median survival time for CML patients had been about 3–5 years from the time of diagnosis.
+In the United States, 70% of people survive five years or more after diagnosis (2015–2021).

-With the use of tyrosine kinase inhibitors, survival rates have improved dramatically.
-A 2006 follow-up of 553 patients using imatinib (Gleevec) found an overall survival rate of 89% after five years.

-A 2011 followup of 832 patients using imatinib who achieved a stable cytogenetic response found an overall survival rate of 95.2% after 8 years, which is similar to the rate in the general population.
-Fewer than 1% of patients died because of leukemia progression.

 Epidemiology

 United Kingdom

 CML accounts for 8% of all leukaemias in the UK, and around 680 people were diagnosed with the disease in 2011.

 United States

 The American Cancer Society estimates that in 2025, about 9,560 new cases of chronic myeloid leukemia will be diagnosed, and about 1,290 people will die of the disease.
 This means that about 15% of all newly diagnosed leukemia cases will be chronic myeloid leukemia.
 The average risk of a person getting this disease is 1 in 526.
 The disease is more common in men than women, and more common in whites than African-Americans.
 The average age at diagnosis is 64 years, and this disease is rarely seen in children.